socketopp/flakyhoover/README.md

 In this version FlakyHoover only detect test methods annotated with @Test compared to previous version.
 Annotations were orignally introduced in Junit4 that was released in 2006.

+### Project Info

+This project draws inspiration from [TestSmellDetector](https://github.com/TestSmells/TestSmellDetector), so cred to them!

 ### Contact

 Please feel free to contact me on my student mail andla830@student.liu.se.